Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Abstract

 \section{Abstract}

-In this paper we introduce a general framework for analyzing the numerical conditioning of minimal problems in multiple view geometry, using tools from computational algebra and Riemannian geometry.
+In this paper, we introduce a general framework for analyzing the numerical conditioning of minimal problems in multiple view geometry, using tools from computational algebra and Riemannian geometry.
 Special motivation comes from the fact that relative pose estimation, based on standard 5-point or 7-point Random Sample Consensus (RANSAC) algorithms, can fail even when no outliers are present and there is enough data to support a hypothesis.
 We argue that these cases arise due to the intrinsic instability of the 5- and 7-point minimal problems.
 We apply our framework to characterize the instabilities, both in terms of the world scenes that lead to infinite condition number, and directly in terms of ill-conditioned image data.
 The approach produces computational tests for assessing the condition number before solving the minimal problem.
-Lastly synthetic and real data experiments suggest that RANSAC serves not only to remove outliers, but also to select for well-conditioned image data, as predicted by our theory.
+Lastly, synthetic and real data experiments suggest that RANSAC serves not only to remove outliers, but in practice it also selects for well-conditioned image data, which is consistent with our theory.

 }

 \IEEEdisplaynontitleabstractindextext